asarkar8400/FPGA-ML-Acceleration/README.md

-# FPGA-Based ADC Calibration Using Lightweight DNN Deployed Onto Zynq FPGA
+# Implementation and Evaluation of Deep Neural Network (DNN) Based Calibration of High-Precision Electrometer on FPGA

 ## 📌 Overview